 iv) Organic chemical contaminants, including synthetic and volatile organic chemicals, which are products and byproducts of industrial processes and petroleum production and which can also come from gas stations, urban stormwater runoff, or septic systems; and

 2) The report must include a telephone number for the CWS's owner, operator, or designee as a source of additional information about the report.
+If a supplier uses a website or social media to share additional information, the USEPA recommends including information about how to access such media platforms in the report.

 4) The report must inform about opportunities for public participation in decisions potentially affecting water quality.